 The Louisville Zoo’s Gorilla Forest is home to a family of pygmy hippos.
-Pygmy hippos are a smaller version of the Common Hippopotamus (Hippopotamus amphibius).
-Pygmy Hippos are only half as tall as the Common Hippopotamus and weighs less than 1/4 of its much larger cousin.
+Pygmy hippos are a smaller version of the common hippopotamus (Hippopotamus amphibius).
+Pygmy hippos are only half as tall as the common hippopotamus and weigh less than 1/4 of its much larger cousin.
 There are noticeable physical differences between the two species.
-The Pygmy Hippo’s head is more rounded and the eyes are set on the side of the head rather than the front.
-It has well separated toes with sharp nails, unlike the Common Hippopotamus which has webbed feet.
+The pygmy hippo’s head is more rounded and the eyes are set on the side of the head rather than the front.
+It has well-separated toes with sharp nails, unlike the common hippopotamus which has webbed feet.
 Pygmy hippos are believed to be extinct in Nigeria and are listed as endangered according to IUCN.